sgul-genetics-centre-bioinformatics/NGS-bioinformatics-workshop_SGUL_31-01-2020/NGS_workshop.md

 	- Name for this job: `sgul_workshop_` followed by your initials (e.g. `sgul_workshop_DG`).
 	- Input data -> Or upload file: -> Choose file -> Navigate and select your `sample1.filtered.vcf.gz` file.
 	- Transcript database to use: Ensembl/GENCODE transcripts.
-	- Make sure you will leave Additional configurations field untouched using the pre-defined default fields.
+	- Make sure you will leave the Additional configurations field untouched using the pre-defined default fields.

 4. Click RUN.